-The evidence evaluations are being prepared for the Department of Health for the Natural Therapies Review 2019–20 - to supplement the 2014-15 review and assess additional evidence of the clinical effectiveness of the 16 excluded natural therapies.
+The evidence evaluations are being prepared for the Department of Health and Aged Care for the Natural Therapies Review 2019–20.

 National Health and Medical Research Council

 Canberra ACT 2601

 Members are appointed for their expertise and experience across a diverse range of professions and fields.
 NHMRC also takes into consideration balancing the benefit of having persons with expertise against the risks of their interests biasing a process.
 Committee members are required to disclose their interests on an ongoing basis, in line with NHMRC's Policy on the Disclosure of Interests Requirements for Prospective and Appointed NHMRC Committee Members.
 Members are asked to identify, to the best of their ability, interests related to the work of the committee, including: